peppyfaction/documents/kub-liveness.md

 ---
 # Liveness in Kubernetes using Helm

 In recent engagement with a client, we implemented concept of liveness health-check to check if application services are up.
-In case a service is down pplication is not up, application pod gets restarted.
+In case liveness check fails, application pod gets restarted.

 Here is brief summary of overall logic one can used to achieve the same.
-Idea is to execute a script (shell/python etc.) on a regular interval of time to check health of a container.
+Idea is to execute a script (shell/python etc.) on a regular interval of time to check health of a pod.
 Script can return 0 or 1.
-If 1 is returned liveness is treated to be failed and container gets restarted.
+If 1 is returned from this script, liveness is treated to be failed and pod gets restarted.

 One can define health-check to be performed depending on the requirement.
 Health-check can be simply to verify a service e.g. DB service availability before bringing the application container up.

 In our case, we wanted to check if:

 * Application service are up by performing curl operation inside the container on given URL/Port.
-If HTTP response code does not match with the expected user defined code, liveness check is treated as failed.
+If HTTP response code does not match with the expected user defined code, liveness check is treated as failed which triggers restart of the pod.

-In case liveness check fails, app pod gets restarted.

 Let's have a look on what needs to be done to achieve this.